manofgod747/The-Fundamental-Principles-of-Law/README.md

 § 8
 Man has the right to choose his judge

-## Crime
-§ 1 Trespassing on others freedom by means of coercion.

-§ 2 Crimes of passion.
-To perform physical or psychological violence on another out of emotional rage in face of jealously or percieved infidelity

-## Punishment
-§ 1 Indemnity

-§ 2 Isolation and rehabilitation

-§ 3 Exile

-§ 4 Death

 ## Specification
 § 1
 Intoxication is allowed in prescense of consentual adults